moonshot-marketing/clickSalePhpSdk/clicks/README.md

-## How to implement Moonshot's Click Data - PHP-SDK
+## How to implement Moonshot's clicks data - PHP-SDK

-##### 1. Upload the msvt.php:
+##### 1. Upload the valueTrackClick.php:

-Upload the msvt.php file to your server.
+Upload the valueTrackClick.php file to your server.

 ##### 2. Implementation: